pyccel/pyccel/docs/low-level-interface.md

 #### Functions

+- Python functions with a single non-array result, match Fortran functions.

+- Python functions with no results or multiple results, match Fortran subroutines.

 - Argument names must match unless they are positional-only.

   Unless positional-only arguments are used, the Fortran printer prints the name of the argument being called.
 As a result, it is important that the argument names in the stub file match the argument names in the original code.